 Revised Article 9, effective July 1, 2001, has added provisions enabling simplified enforcement of a lien in real property securing a promissory note that in turn is collateral for obligations owed to a secured party by the owner and holder of the collateral note.
-The secured party may enforce the debtor's lien in the real property without first foreclosing its security interest in the collateral note but instead may file with the county clerk (of the county where the deed of trust on the real property is filed) a copy of the security agreement creating the security interest in the collateral note and an affidavit that default has occurred under enforce the deed of trust nonjudicially.
+The secured party may enforce the debtor's lien in the real property without first foreclosing its security interest in the collateral note but instead may file with the county clerk (of the county where the deed of trust on the real property is filed) a copy of the security agreement creating the security interest in the collateral note and an affidavit that default has occurred under the collateral note and the secured party is entitled to enforce the deed of trust nonjudicially.
 Tex.
 Bus. & Com.
 Code Ann. § 9.607(b) (Vernon 2002).

-Application of Proceeds of Collection
+4. Application of Proceeds of Collection